tariqhawis/tariqhawis.github.io/_posts/2020-02-14-how-to-launch-a-secure-website-in-2020.md

 At the time when you executed `bundle exec jekyll serve`, Jekyll generated your static site to the `_site` directory inside your blog.
 You can transfer the contents of this directory to almost any hosting provider to get your site live.

 Having a generated static site gives you more hosting options than with the traditional LAMP site.
-As you can either upload `_site` to any hosting provider using any file transfer ie. FTP, or you choose one of the modern web hosting that provides automatic deployment, global CDN, one click HTTPS in addition to other awesome features for SSGs-based sites.
+As you can either upload `_site` to any hosting provider using any file transfer i.e. FTP, or you choose one of the modern web hosting that provides automatic deployment, global CDN, one click HTTPS in addition to other awesome features for SSGs-based sites.
 Some of those providers are Aerobatic, Netlify, and AWS Amplify, Find the full list with the features for each one at [jekyll Docs](https://jekyllrb.com/docs/deployment/third-party/)

 ### Any Free Options?